cimed-dsp/template_medical-records/README.md

     . setup/resize-disk.sh 40

+Confirm that you have the expanded storage by using the command:

+	df -h ~

+You should see the Size of your storage, the GB Used, and the available storage remaining, Avail.
+Make sure Size is close to 40GB if you used 40 for the resize command.
+It may be 39GB; this is fine.

 ### Step 4.
 Install the code dependencies using Anaconda

 Run the following (again, the `. ` at the beginning of the first line is required):